-Our History tells the story of CityBridge’s evolution from family foundation to 501(c)(3).
+Our History tells the story of CityBridge’s evolution from a family foundation to a 501(c)(3).
 At present, CityBridge Education operates separately from CityBridge Foundation, which funds a variety of charitable endeavors nationwide.

 How can I get involved in CityBridge’s events?

 Please contact Jen Davis, Chief of Staff with ideas and inquiries for CityBridge convenings.

 How can I become a CityBridge entrepreneur?

 For more details on how to become a CityBridge entrepreneur, click here.